Sun Moon Lake Itinerary: How to Plan an Unforgettable Visit

 Ride the ferry from Shuishe to Xuanguang Temple.
 Ferries depart every 15-20 minutes and the ride across the lake takes 7 minutes.
 (Hate boats?
 You can also take the Sun Moon Lake bus, but it will take longer.
 Note that Shuishe is “Sun Moon Lake” stop on the schedule).

-On the ferry ride across the lake, you will pass Lalu Island, which is sacred to the local Thao aboriginal tribe.
+On the ferry ride across the lake, you will pass Lalu Island, which is sacred to the local Thao people.
 When you get off the ferry, visit the temple and try the delicious tea eggs here.

 If you have the time and energy, walk up the path through the forest to Xuanzang Temple.